Word Splitter

 Break text into one word per line in one click — perfect for vocabulary lists and frequency analysis input.

-How to Use This Word Splitter
+How to use Word Splitter

 Step 1